ubcrcc/LWT-website/documentation/2-WebPresence.md

 Auto renewal is on for this domain, so you shouldn't have to explicitely pay.
 However, it's currently linked to my (Duncan's) credit card.
 To change the billing information, follow these steps:

-1. In the top right, go to "Account -> Settings/Billing".
+1. In the top right, go to *Account -> Settings/Billing*.

 2. Update or replace the card using the options on the left.